Remote Islands and Antarctica in 2022

 Notes

-The Annual climate summary lists the main features of the weather in Remote Islands and Antarctica using the most timely and accurate information available on the date of publication; it will generally not be updated.
+The Annual climate summary, lists the main features of the weather in Remote Islands and Antarctica using the most timely and accurate information available on the date of publication; it will generally not be updated.

-This statement has been prepared based on information available at 10 pm on Sunday 22 January 2023.
+This statement has been prepared based on information available at 11 am on Wednesday 31 January 2024.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 In some situations, some or all of the precipitation is in the form of hail or snow.
 In these cases the totals given are for the water equivalent: the depth of liquid water that results from melting any frozen precipitation.
 There can be significant 'undercatch' of snow in strong winds, meaning the true precipitation can be higher than that reported.